mrustaa/ButtonClickStyle/README.md

 @IBInspectable var animationDuration: CGFloat = 0.0

 var addViews: [UIView]?
 ```

-7) Если иниализацируйие программно
+7) If initializing programmatically
-    - Есть свойство  `addViews` - позволяет передать вьшки/слои
+     - There is a property `addViews` - allows you to pass views / layers
-      которые вы точно захотите задейстовать в анимации нажатия  only
+       which you definitely want to use in the click animation only

 ```swift